signalfx/splunk-otel-python/migration.md

 OpenTelemetry Python uses OpenTelemetry to instrument applications, which is an open-source API to gather telemetry data, and has a smaller footprint.

-Because the SignalFx Java Agent uses OpenTracing and the Splunk Distribution of OpenTelemetry Java Instrumentation uses OpenTelemetry, the semantic conventions for span tag names change when you migrate.
+Because the SignalFx Tracing Library for Python uses OpenTracing and the Splunk Distribution of OpenTelemetry Python uses OpenTelemetry, the semantic conventions for span tag names change when you migrate.
 For more information, see [Migrate from OpenTracing to OpenTelemetry](https://docs.signalfx.com/en/latest/apm/apm-getting-started/apm-opentelemetry-collector.html#apm-opentelemetry-migration).

-This Splunk Distribution of OpenTelemetry can't send traces directly to a Splunk APM ingest endpoint, so you have to deploy a SignalFx Smart Agent or OpenTelemetry Collector to export traces from an application to APM with this Splunk Distribution of OpenTelemetry.

 ## Requirements